TestExersize/front-end-exersize/README.md

  Sum: <number>
 ```

 5. Create Pascal triangle component.
 Each digit in triangle should be one common component, that input only position indexes.
 User can set the height of triangle from 2 to 50.
+Component should be looks like triangle, like on the picture below.
+Triangle should be centered in the component.

   ```
 Triangle height:           ______